Wushan Lesser Guai Lesser Yaoguais

 Description

-One spring, the Webbed Hollow hosted a grand flower-viewing banquet.
-A young guai from Mount Wushan, having delivered their gifts, saw the ladies chatting and laughing at the feast and decided to join the other guais in the cave for drinks and merriment.
+One spring, the Webbed Hollow hosted a grand banquet to mark the blossoming of the flowers.
+A young guai from Mount Wushan, having presented the gift, saw the ladies chatting and laughing at the feast and decided to join the other guais in the cave for drinks and merriment.

-After a few cups of wine, the guais began to jest with each other.
-A pig guai remarked, “Your cave is truly luxurious, with banquets for every season and festival.
-Unlike our place, where the lady is very strict, and there’s hardly any fun.”
+A few cups in, the guais began to jest with each other.
+A pig guai remarked, “I’d rather live in this rich cave of yours, with banquets for every season and festival.
+Back in our place, the Lady is too strict to allow any fun.”

-A proud insect guai responded, “Our ladies often host banquets to keep the mistress company, so she doesn’t feel lonely.
-We may not compare to the heavens, but our second mistress has some businesses in the mortal world, so we’re not short on silver.
+A proud insect guai responded, “Our ladies in the cave often host banquets to keep the mistress company.
+We may not compare to the halls of the Celestial Court, but our second lady has some businesses in the mortal world, so we’re not short on silver.
 It’s tough, though; if she didn’t find ways to bring in money, we wouldn’t have made it this far.”

-Another pig guai added, “Your ladies are all so beautiful and elegant.
-I wonder which celestial mountain is fortunate enough to have them.”
+Another pig guai added, “Beautiful and elegant are all your ladies.
+I wonder which celestial mountain is fortunate enough to be where they might start their new families.”

 The insect guai laughed, “Our ladies can’t leave this place.
 The businesses outside are managed by carefully chosen people.
-Since we only accept husbands who marry into the family, the talented men don’t want to come, and the ladies don’t fancy those who do.
-Look over there, those four from Venom Mountain, their family is in decline, and their descendants are unworthy.
-Only one is somewhat acceptable, but the ladies refuse to marry him, saying whoever gets unlucky will marry him on a fateful day.”
+Since we only take bridegrooms who marry into the family, the talented ones don’t want to come, and the ladies don’t fancy those who do.
+Look over there, those four scorpions; their family is in decline, and their descendants are unworthy.
+Only one is somewhat acceptable, but not one of our ladies would marry him.
+Whoever gets unlucky will marry him on a fateful day, so they say.”

-The guais laughed heartily, enjoying themselves, when suddenly there was a shout, “Something terrible has happened!
-Something terrible!”
+The guais laughed heartily, enjoying themselves, when suddenly there was a shout, “Oh no!
+The ladies are quarreling!”

-A panting pig guai in charge ran over, shouting, “The ladies in the cave have lost their minds.
-They got into a fight with our mistress over a few words from a maid and even smashed the gifts that were brought.”
+A panting pig guai in charge ran over, shouting, “The mistress in the cave has lost her mind.
+She got into a fight with our Lady over a few words from a maid and even smashed the very gift that was brought.”

 “All right, all right!”
 The pig guais took the food and hurriedly followed the steward out, asking, “What exactly happened?”

 “Who knows?
-It’s very strange.
+It’s all too odd.
 Every time we come, there’s a commotion.
 I’ve heard their mistress is always quite muddle-headed…”

 Poetry